wvchallenges/opseng-challenge/README.md

 Next, we need to deploy this.
 Developers should be able to deploy the blog app remotely using a combination of Ansible playbooks and/or command line tools.

-In developing both the app and Ansible formulas, use GitHub and try to keep a decent history of how you approached the project.
+In developing both the app and Ansible playbooks, use GitHub and try to keep a decent history of how you approached the project.

 **Here are the specs you want:**